krueger-christian/mam/README.md

 The validation of the tool is described in [6], the data of the validation experiment is available on [mam.christiankruger.de](mam.christiankruger.de).

 <sub>
 [1] Eder, A. and Brosch, T. (2017).
 Emotion.
-In Müsseler, J. and Rieger,M. (eds.).
+In Müsseler, J. and Rieger,M. (eds.).
 Allgemeine Psychologie.
 Berlin, Heidelberg: Springer, pp. 185–222.
 </sub>
 </br></br>
 <sub>